kammitama5/kammitama5.github.io/_posts/2017-4-18-Tuesday-April-18th.md

 Btw I did these models in a 3D product/ architectural modelling programme I learned years ago called Rhino.
 This software is also used by car designers and people in the movie industry.
-I learned it from two persons; one of whom was an Art Director, and the other, who was a car designer (he designed grills for cars) for Honda.
+I learned it from two persons; one of whom was an Art Director (who worked on Avatar and Star Trek) , and the other, who was a car designer (he designed grills for cars) for Honda.

 ![tetra formula](/images/latex2.png)